vm2781/remi/README.md

 #### 5. IMPORTANT: From scratch vs. from previous checkpoint
 The above steps are almost exactly the same based on whether you would like to train from scratch versus from a previous checkpoint.
 One difference is if you would like to train from a previous checkpoint, the `checkpoint_directory` string should contain not just your dictionary, but also your checkpoint model files being loaded in.
 The only change in the `train_model.py` script is the second parameter when initializing the model, set `from_scratch` to `True` if starting from scratch, or set it to `False` if loading a checkpoint.

-To reproduce our results, download the folder [synthetic_one_hand](https://drive.google.com/drive/folders/1GYONowjERCKLQqk3kIiTgEfYidiTqxzP?usp=drive_link), where our model trained on synthetic data resembling single hand piano music resides.
+To reproduce our results, download the folder [synthetic_one_hand](https://drive.google.com/drive/folders/1GYONowjERCKLQqk3kIiTgEfYidiTqxzP?usp=drive_link) or [synthetic_two_hand](https://drive.google.com/drive/folders/1Xs1LJrH9oSst_K__pXWvaZL5qcuBYT0f?usp=drive_link), where our models trained on synthetic data resembling single hand piano music resides.
 This also contains its associated dictionary.

 ### Generate MIDI files
 Whenever MIDI files are being generated, the script to use is called `generate_midis.py`.
 There are a few key things to carefully change and select before running the training though.